A Practical guide on Explainable AI Techniques applied on Biomedical use case applications: Neural-symbolic AI for interactive explainability in Neural Networks

 Logical formulas used for such explanations follow semantics for logical connectives that are defined according to fuzzy logic semantics: conjunctions are approximated by t-norms (e.g., $min(a,b)$), disjunctions by t-conorms (e.g. $max(a,b)$), negation by fuzzy negation (e.g. $1-a$) and implication by fuzzy implications (e.g. $max(1-a,b)$).
 Semantics of quantifiers are defined by aggregation functions.
 In the following example, we approximate the binary connectives using the product t-norm and the corresponding t-conorm which define our fuzzy logic.
 The universal quantifier is defined as the generalised mean, also referred to as p-mean.

 Algorithm \hyperlink{fig:ltnalgo}{2} illustrates the steps we take to continuously refine $\mathcal{K}_{new}$ with a human-in-the-loop.
 The queries derive from questions a user might have about the model's response: \textit{How does the model behave for a specific group?
 How does the model behave for particular edge cases?} These questions can be translated into FOL-queries.
-Simultaneously, an XAI method further informs the user about possible undesired model behaviour which may not be as apparent as the above common questions In Figure \ref{fig:nesy}, XAI method SHAP reports a disparity in how the variable \emph{reported income} is used by the ML system for men and women when predicting credit risk \cite{Wagner2021}.
-LTN queries highlight such findings and subsequently address them by adding knowledge to $\mathcal{K}_{new}$ and retraining, as will be illustrated in the next section and the accompanying notebook\textsuperscript{\ref{foot:nesylink}}.
+Simultaneously, an XAI method further informs the user about possible undesired model behaviour which may not be as apparent as the above common questions In Figure \ref{fig:nesy}, XAI method SHAP reports a disparity in how the variable \emph{immigrant status} is used by the ML system for black and white inpatients when predicting the risk of violence in a psychiatric hospitalization setting \cite{sikstrom2022conceptualising}.

+The XAI technique SHAP is used together with LTN queries to highlight such findings and subsequently address them by adding knowledge to $\mathcal{K}_{new}$ and retraining, as will be illustrated in the next section and the accompanying notebook.
 This cycle can be repeated until the revision process delivers satisfactory results to the user, with respect to model performance and behaviour.